Fj0rtizFredde/FGPS/README.md

-FGPS - An advanced GPS System for SA-MP
+FGPS - An advanced GPS System for SA-MP using SQLight.